Fair Exploration via Axiomatic Bargaining: The Axiomatic Bargaining Framework for Bandits

 \subsection{Fairness Framework for Grouped Bandits}

 We now consider the Nash bargaining solution in the context of the grouped bandit problem.
 To do so, we need to appropriately define the utility gain under any policy.

-We begin by formalizing the rewards to a single group under a policy where no information was shared across groups, which represents the disagreement point.
-Specifically, let $\cI_g$ be the `single-group' bandit instance obtained by considering the instance $\cI$ restricted to arrivals of group $g$ so that in any period $t$ in which $g_t \neq g$, we receive no reward under any action.
-Let us denote by $\pi^*_g$ an optimal policy for instances of type $\cI_g$ (i.e. $\pi^*_g$ is optimal in the non-grouped bandit setting) so that for any instance of type $\cI_g$, and any other consistent policy $\pi'_g$ for instances of that type,
+We begin by formalizing rewards at the disagreement point, which, informally, represents the best that a group can do if no information was shared across groups.
+Given an instance $\cI \in \mathbfcal{I}$, define $\cI_g$ to be the `single-group' bandit instance where for any period $t$ in which $g_t \neq g$, we receive no reward under any action.
+Formally, $\cI_g$ has the same set of groups $\cG$ and has the action set $\cA \cap \{a_0\}$, where $a_0$ is a null action with $\mu(a_0) = 0$.
+Then, for any group $g' \neq g$, $P^{g'}$ is deterministically $\{a_0\}$ --- that is, only the null action is available when $g_t \neq g$.
+Let us denote by $\pi^*_g$ a regret-optimal policy for instances of type $\cI_g$ so that for any instance of type $\cI_g$, and any other consistent policy $\pi'_g$ for instances of that type,

 Letting $\tR^g_T(\cI) \triangleq \ER_T(\pi^*_g, \cI_g)$, we define, with a slight abuse of notation, the $T$-period utility earned by group $g$ under $\pi^*_g$, and any other consistent policy $\pi$ for instances of type $\cI$ respectively, as: